Centre for Coaching, London, UK

 Introducing the Cognitive-behavioural approach to coaching

-The Certificate in Coaching (Option 1) is our most popular professional body and Approved Recognised coaching programme delivered by the Centre.
+The Certificate in Coaching (Option 1) is our most popular professional body Approved and Recognised coaching programme delivered by the Centre.
 It forms part of the Association for Coaching Accredited Advanced Diploma in Coaching programme.
-(The certificate course at an introductory level.)
+(The certificate programme at an introductory level.)

-It introduces course learners to the cognitive-behavioural approach to coaching.
+It introduces Learners to the cognitive-behavioural approach to coaching.
 The trainers are experienced cognitive-behavioural coaches who have published work on the approach.
-It is run about every six weeks at the British Psychological Society offices in London, UK.
 There are two versions of the programme.
-Option 2 is for qualified counsellors and psychotherapists who wish to attend a conversion course.
+Option 2 is for qualified counsellors and psychotherapists who wish to attend a conversion programme.

-This course is suitable for trainee coaches, managers, personnel staff, management consultants, psychologists, trainers and others interested in learning about coaching and the cognitive behavioural approach.
+This programme is suitable for trainee coaches, managers, personnel staff, management consultants, psychologists, trainers and others interested in learning about coaching and the cognitive behavioural approach.

 NB.
 This course is not suitable for experienced coaches or those professionals already accredited in the cognitive behavioural approach.